A home funeral ritual is not a new concept – generations before us cared for their dead at home.

 Adrienne Fox is an organic gardener in awe of the cycles and rhythms of life, Adrienne feels called to support quality end of life care, for both people and the earth.
 Adrienne felt inspired to join the Threshold Care Circle after helping five friends in the Viroqua community with home funerals.
 After experiencing their beauty and power of healing, it became clear how much service the home funeral and green burial movement can offer.
 Adrienne is a happy mother, an Interfaith Minister, a lover of sacred geometry and restorative circle practice.

-Liz Franklin is an educator and administrator, and was one of the founding members of the Threshold Care Circle.
-Her experience with dying family members and her work in schools and abroad has had a profound influence on her views about death and life in America.
-She is passionate about empowering individuals to take control of the most important decisions in their lives.
+Liz Franklin is an administrator and educator and was one of the founding members of the Threshold Care Circle.
+Her experience with dying family members and her work in schools and abroad has profoundly influenced her views on death and life in America.
+She is grateful for the opportunity to re-acquaint families with the healing work of caring for the dead.

 Kelly Whited-Ford is a home funeral and green burial educator who joined the TCC board in 2011 after having the profound privilege of caring for a friend through her journey into death.
-Kelly is interested in bringing back our forgotten, but natural tradition of caring for our dead at home and enjoys developing opportunities in which people can gain the skills and knowledge needed to be confident in providing this life affirming service for their loved ones.
+Kelly is interested in bringing back our forgotten, but the natural tradition of caring for our dead at home and enjoys developing opportunities in which people can gain the skills and knowledge needed to be confident in providing this life-affirming service for their loved ones.
 She believes home funerals and green burials are the most environmentally responsible and financially friendly options available to us and hopes to establish a Conservation or Green Cemetery in the Driftless region.
-She has many years of experience as a community organizer, event planner and home educator.
-If you are interested in joining the Conservation or Green Cemetery group please contact Kelly through the “Contact Us” page.
+If you are interested in joining the Green Cemetery group please contact Kelly through the “Contact” page.